 • When print budgets are limited, limit your palette.

 Full-color printing is expensive.
 You can instead use one or two Pantone (PMS) colors to save money.
 (More on these on p.
-101.)
-With these printing limitations, it's okay if your piece doesn't follow all of our color rules for tints and using "red, something else, and blue."
+107.)
+With these printing limitations, it's okay if your piece doesn't follow the "red, something else, and blue" rule.
+Tints are okay, too.

 Black-and-white printing is also perfectly fine.
-When, and only when, you need a black logo for black-and-white printing, see pages 74 and 77.
+When, and only when, you need a black logo for black-and-white printing, see pages 74 and 80.